All Episodes

 Ann Compton, ABC News.

-Problem in Congress is they have trouble actually focusing on priorities.
+The problem in Congress is they have trouble actually focusing on priorities.

-Appropriators take their title seriously, and they all feel like they got to appropriate, which means there's a myriad of priorities.
+Appropriators take their title seriously and they all feel like they got to appropriate, which means there's a myriad of priorities.

-One thing is that we shouldn't have a debate over is whether or not it's important to fund our troops in this war against uh radicals, extremists, the war on terror.
+One thing is that we shouldn't have a debate over is whether or not it's important to fund our troops in this war against radicals, extremists, the war on terror.

 And I think we'll be able to get that kind of cooperation.